Torch Song Trilogy: Production history

 The first staging of Fugue in a Nursery opened at LaMama on February 1, 1979.

-Torch Song Trilogy first opened at the uptown Richard Allen Center in October 1981, produced by The Glines.
+Torch Song Trilogy first opened at the uptown Richard Allen Center on October 16, 1981, produced by The Glines.
 On January 15, 1982, it transferred to the Actors' Playhouse in Greenwich Village, where it ran for 117 performances, produced by The Glines.
 The cast included Fierstein as Arnold, Joel Crothers as Ed, Paul Joynt as Alan, Matthew Broderick as David, Diane Tarleton as Laurel/Lady Blues and Estelle Getty as Mrs. Beckoff.

 The Broadway production, directed by Peter Pope, opened on June 10, 1982, at the Little Theatre, where it ran for 1,222 performances and 8 previews.
 Fierstein, Joynt, Tarleton, and Getty were joined by Court Miller as Ed and Fisher Stevens as David and Susan Edwards as Lady Blues.
 Later in the run, David Garrison and Jonathan Hadary portrayed Arnold, Craig Sheffer was cast as Alan, and Barbara Barrie replaced Getty.

 The play won Fierstein two Tony Awards, for Best Play (with John Glines' historic Tony speech that acknowledged his lover and co-producer Larry Lane) and Best Actor in Play; two Drama Desk Awards, for Outstanding New Play and Outstanding Actor in a Play; and the Theatre World Award.

-The West End production starring Antony Sher, with Rupert Graves as Alan, opened on October 1, 1985, at Albery Theatre on St. Martin's Lane, where it ran for slightly more than seven months.
+The West End production starring Antony Sher, with Barbara Rosenblat, Rupert Frazer (Ed), Belinda Sinclair (Laurel), Rupert Graves (Alan), Ian Sears (David) and Miriam Karlin (Mrs Beckoff) opened on October 1, 1985, at Albery Theatre on St. Martin's Lane, where it ran for slightly more than seven months.
+Sher left the production before the play closed, and Fierstein filled-in for the role that earned him a Tony.
+Sher later said. "his was a real Broadway-sized, scenery-eating, audience-eating, giant performance – I can understand that he might have found mine a bit restrained."

-In 2006 the 25th Anniversary Production of Torch Song Trilogy was produced by the Gallery Players in Brooklyn.
-Harvey Fierstein was one of the founding members of the Theatre Company.
-Seth Rudetsky played Arnold in the production directed by Stephen Nachamie.
+In 2006, the 25th anniversary production of Torch Song Trilogy was produced by the Gallery Players in Brooklyn; Harvey Fierstein was one of the founding members of the Players.
+Seth Rudetsky played Arnold in the production, directed by Stephen Nachamie.

-In late January 2009, it was revived at the American Theatre of Actors Sargent Theatre in New York City by Black Henna Productions.
-Directed by Malini Singh McDonald, ran as a limited engagement until February 1, 2009, with each act being performed separately on weeknights and the entire series running on Saturdays and Sundays.
+In late January 2009, it was revived at the American Theatre of Actors Sargent Theatre in New York City, by Black Henna Productions.
+Directed by Malini Singh McDonald, the production ran as a limited engagement until February 1, 2009, with each act being performed separately on weeknights and the entire series running on Saturdays and Sundays.
 The cast featured Cas Marino as Arnold, Ian M. McDonald as Ed, Susan Erenberg as Lady Blues, Christian Thomas as Alan, Amie Backner as Laurel, Chris Kelly as David, and Mary Lynch as Mrs. Beckoff.